l2beat/l2beat/packages/backend/discovery/base/ethereum/diffHistory.md

       template:
 +        "opstack/OptimismMintableERC20Factory"
       descriptions:
 +        ["A helper contract that generates OptimismMintableERC20 contracts on the network it's deployed to.
 OptimismMintableERC20 is a standard extension of the base ERC20 token contract designed to allow the L1StandardBridge contracts to mint and burn tokens.
-This makes it possible to use an OptimismMintablERC20 as the L2 representation of an L1 token, or vice-versa."]
+This makes it possible to use an OptimismMintablERC20 as this chain's representation of a token on the host chain, or vice-versa."]
     }
 ```